Power BI Tutorial

 Power BI is a Business Intelligence and Data Visualization tool for converting data from various data sources into interactive dashboards and analysis reports.
 Power BI offers cloud-based services for interactive visualizations with a simple interface for end users to create their own reports and dashboards.

 Different Power BI versions like Desktop, Service-based (SaaS), and mobile Power BI apps are used for different platforms.
 It provides multiple software connectors and services for business intelligence.
+Power BI is also part of Microsoft Fabric, which we cover later in this article.

-In this Power BI training, you will learn all the important concepts of Power BI and develop a foundational understanding of how to use Power BI tool.
+In this Power BI training, you will learn all the important concepts of Power BI and develop a foundational understanding of how to use the Power BI tool.

 Why use Power BI?

-• Pre-built dashboards and reports for SaaS Solutions
+• Pre-built dashboards and reports for SaaS solutions

 • Power BI allows real-time dashboard updates.